Kategoriarkiv: Showtime

 Ivan Baranchyk, Wang Zhimin in Clash of Unbeaten Junior Welterweights, Welterweight Ivan Golub Risks Perfect Record Against James Stevenson

-A popular member of Holden’s Four State Franchise stable, the 6-foot-2 Morrison is fighting for the first time since he underwent surgery on his right tendon from an injury suffered in his most recent bout, a fourth-round TKO over Thomas Hawkins last Jan.
+A popular member of Holden’s Four State Franchise stable, the 6-foot-2 Morrison is fighting for the first time since he underwent surgery on his right tendon from an injury suffered in his most recent bout, a fourth-round TKO over Thomas Hawkins siste Jan.
 23.

-“I’m going to approach this fight against Latimore just the same way I approached my first 11 fights,’’ said Morrison ahead of the scheduled six-round bout.
+“I’m going to approach this fight against Latimore just the same way I approached my first 11 kamper,’’ said Morrison ahead of the scheduled six-round bout.
 “I’ve gained a lot of confidence and a lot of new skills, and I’m just honored to be able to showcase them.
 Being on SHOWTIME is just a huge bonus.”

 Morrison’s thoughts on Ed Latimore …